elamicon/elamicon/README.md

 The compiled fonts are derivatives of the
 [Liberation Fonts](https://fedorahosted.org/liberation-fonts/).
-They are licensed under the SIL Open Font License, Version 1.1.
+They are licensed under a GPL2 license with additional clauses.
+See fonts/copyright.